vatpac-technology/sops/docs/aerodromes/classc/Canberra.md

 ## ATIS
 ### Significant Weather
-When the crosswind component is greater than **11 kts** from the west, the ATIS SIG WX shall include `EXP TURB OVER RWY [17/35], S OF RWY INT`.
+When the crosswind component is greater than **11 kts** from the west, the ATIS SIG WX field shall include `EXP TURB OVER RWY [17/35], S OF RWY INT`.

 ## Coordination
 ### Auto Release